 Costs for obese employees are significantly higher on average than they are for employees with a healthy weight.
 Studies show the cost differences can add up to thousands of dollars per year.

-Employers can estimate their costs of obesity by using interactive online tools from the CDC or ACOEM.
+Employers can estimate their costs of obesity by using an interactive online tool from ACOEM.

 Johnson & Johnson has achieved exceptional results in managing obesity in their employee population.
 This case study describes the comprehensive obesity management strategy that has led to Johnson & Johnson's success.